 1. Handle With Care by Jodi Picoult

-This criminally underrated novel examines the life of Willow, a young girl born with a condition called Osteogenesis Imperfecta, which makes her bones more fragile and prone to breakage.
+The criminally underrated novel Handle With Care examines the life of Willow, a young girl born with a condition called Osteogenesis Imperfecta, which makes her bones more fragile and prone to breakage.
 The catch?
 Willow doesn’t tell her own story.
 Instead, the narrative bounces between the voices of her friends and family, each viewpoint opening the reader’s eyes to another overlooked side of the story.
 Take, for example, Sara, who recalls Willow’s difficult pregnancy and reflects on her own fleeting youth within the pages she narrates.
 Or Amelia, Willow’s teenage sister who struggles with feelings of neglect, forever shadowed by Willow’s disability and her parents’ marital throes.
-I highly recommend this book for anyone who enjoys a hard-hitting family drama.
+I highly recommend this book to anyone who enjoys a hard-hitting family drama.

 Related: Great Books for Students to Read This Summer